vishvAsa/kalpAntaram/kANe/v1p1/38_kAtyAyana.md

 38. Katyayana Nārada, Bșhaspati and Kātyāyana form a triumvirate in the realm of the ancient Hindu Law and procedure.
 The work of Kātyāyana on Vyavahāra, like that of Bphaspati, has yet to be recovered.
 After the first volume of H. of Dh. was published in 1930, I contributed to a Law Journal in Bombay & collec tion of Kātyāyana's verses gathered from quotations in 21 works and later (in 1933 ) published in a book form 973 verses of Kātyāyana with English translation, two Appendices and a General Index (in all 372 pages).
-Later on Prof. K. V. Rangaswami Aiyangar contributed a paper to the Kane Fest schrift (pp 7-17) embodying 121 additional verses of Kātyāyana from the work called Vyavahāranirnaya of Vara darāja ( which he published in 1942 48 No. 29 of the Adyar Library series ).
+Later on Prof. K. V. Rangaswami Aiyangar contributed a paper to the Kane Fest schrift (pp 7-17) embodying 121 additional verses of Kātyāyana from the work called Vyavahāranirṇaya of Vara darāja ( which he published in 1942 48 No. 29 of the Adyar Library series ).

 Kātyāyana is enumerated as one of the expounders of dhurma by Sarkha-Likhita, Yājṅavalkya ( I. 4-5 ) and Parā Sara.
 A Kātya is quoted as an authority in the Baudhāyana dharmasūtra (I. 2.
 37).
 A Srautasūtra and Sraddhakalpa of the white Yajurveda are ascribed to Kātyāyana.